Cem A. and Jina Khayyer | Curators in residence

 The idea for this came about because both Jina Khayyer and Cem A. have been starkly confronted with their origins in recent months.
 For Cem A. it was when a twin earthquake struck Turkey and Syria in February 2023.
 The disaster brought Cem A. closer to his roots and helped him to understand how he identifies.
 For Jina Khayyer it was when, on September 16th 2022, a girl that bore her name, Jina Mahsa Amini, was beaten to death by the morality police in Teheran for not correctly wearing her hijab, which since then sparked a revolution in Iran, the first female led revolution in the world.

-Having conversations with friends whose roots lie between the Mediterranean Sea and the Persian Gulf, Cem A. and Jina Khayyer started to explore Mesopotamian identity and how it unites them and relates to their experiences beyond borders.
-Cem A. and Jina Khayyer aim to create new forms of solidarity within the Mesopotamian diaspora.
+Having conversations with friends whose roots lie between the Mediterranean Sea and the Persian Gulf, Cem A. and Jina Khayyer started to explore Divanese identity and how it unites them and relates to their experiences beyond borders.
+Cem A. and Jina Khayyer aim to create new forms of solidarity within the Divanese diaspora.
 For this first edition at SEA Foundation, Cem A. and Jina Khayyer will invite Cihad Caner (artist), Ümit Akalan (sensory anthropologist), Havîn Al-Sîndy (artist), Abbas Zahedi (philosopher and poet) to spend four days together at the SEA Foundation, sharing space, food and conversation, to investigate notions of diasporic solidarity today.

 About the curators: